hetu-project/agentic-chaoschain/run-manual.md

 ```
 Note: The system currently starts 3 nodes by default.
 If you need to change this number, please modify the NUM_NODES count in the local-hac-nodes.sh file.

+After all nodes are successfully running, you will see the node output information in the hac-node/build/out3.

 ### Running the Agent Client

 #### In a new terminal, build and run the sample applications: